 Our MSc Building and Infrastructure Information Modelling (BIM) for Smart Engineering aims to provide you with the necessary training, skills and hands-on experience to become successful in the dynamic and highly competitive fields of BIM and smart engineering, and to give you a distinct edge when applying for a career in industry or for a PhD studentship.

 The course will provide you with engineering oriented advanced BIM training, consolidate the related fundamental theory, strengthen your modelling and analysis skills and smart engineering knowledge, and enhance your future engineering competency and employability.
 It will build on your existing engineering knowledge and skills to deliver a comprehensive, flexible, robust and research led advanced BIM training package.

-- Research led teaching: This MSc programme is based on the research strengths of the Building Information Modelling (BIM) group within the School of Engineering, which has been an established research group for over twenty years.
-Civil and Construction Engineering at Cardiff University was ranked as No.1 in the latest government research assessment (REF2014) making us one of the top Schools in which to undertake postgraduate study.
+This course is based on the research strengths of the Building Information Modelling (BIM) group, which has been an established research group for over twenty years.

 The MSc Building and Infrastructure Information Modelling (BIM) for Smart Engineering is a two-stage postgraduate taught programme delivered over three terms (autumn, spring, and summer) for a total of 180 credits.

 In Stage 1 you will undertake core modules to a total of 100 credits which will cover the core skills you need.
 You will also be able to choose from a wide range of optional modules to a total of 20 credits.